rfgong/IVaps/README.md

 Y<sub>i</sub> is the outcome of interest, D<sub>i</sub> is the binary treatment assignment (possibly made by humans), and Z<sub>i</sub> is the binary treatment recommendation made by a known algorithm.

-Covariate balance of predetermined characteristics across recommended treatment groups, conditional on APS, can further establish the validity of estimated treatment effects.
+Covariate balance of predetermined characteristics, conditional on APS, can establish the comparability of recommended treatment groups.

 W<sub>i</sub> = &gamma;<sub>0</sub> + &gamma;<sub>1</sub> Z<sub>i</sub> + &gamma;<sub>2</sub> APS<sub>i</sub> + &eta;<sub>i</sub>